Reel-Energy/hiring-project-ml-engineer/README.md

 #### 1. Train a model to forecast our consumption

-We have about two and a half years of hourly consumption data in the dataset.csv file.
+The dataset.csv file contains about two and a half years of hourly consumption data.
 Using this dataset, create a model that can forecast 10 days into the future.

 #### 2. Evaluate your model